- “Board” means the Board of Directors of the Company

 This Charter formalises and sets out the approach, role and responsibilities, composition, structure and procedures of the Board.
 This Charter provides guidance for the effective oversight of the Company by the Board on behalf of its shareholders, employees and other material stakeholders.

 The term “corporate governance” is generally understood to mean the oversight of the business by the Directors and the accountability of the Directors to shareholders and other stakeholders, for the performance of the Company and compliance by the Company with laws and standards; and in conformance with recommendations in the NZX Corporate Governance Code.
 This Charter has been established to promote a culture that ensures commitment to and compliance with good corporate governance principles and ethical conduct is at the heart of the Company’s business practices.
-The Company will continue to monitor developments in corporate governance practices and update its policies to ensure AWF Madison maintains appropriate standards of governance.
+The Company will continue to monitor developments in corporate governance practices and update its policies to ensure Accordant maintains appropriate standards of governance.

 This Charter should be read in conjunction with the Constitution and the Company’s other governance documents.
 The Company must also comply with NZSX Listing Rules and applicable New Zealand legislation.